davidacmoreira/devradar/README.md

 ### Expo-CLI (or Android/iOS Emulator)

-To use the mobile interface you need an emulator of Android/iOS system, or you can use [**Expo-CLI**](https://www.docs.expo.io/workflow/expo-cli/).
+To test the use of the mobile interface you need an emulator of Android/iOS system, or you can use [**Expo-CLI**](https://www.docs.expo.io/workflow/expo-cli/).

 In case of using **Expo-CLI**, you also need to install [**Expo**](https://www.play.google.com/store/apps/details?id=host.exp.exponent&hl=en) app in the Android mobile device or [**Expo Client**](https://apps.apple.com/us/app/expo-client/id982107779) app in the iOS mobile device.